 Can I connect to ArcGIS Server from ArcGIS Pro?

-After the 10.9.x release cycle, adding publisher connections from ArcMap will not be supported.
+As of the 11.0 release cycle, adding publisher connections from ArcMap is not supported.

-Can I administer ArcGIS Server 10.9.1 using a ArcMap?
+Can I administer ArcGIS Server 11.1 using ArcMap?

 Can I configure a different version of ArcGIS Web Adaptor with ArcGIS Server?

 No. To configure ArcGIS Web Adaptor with ArcGIS Server, both software components must be of the same version.

 To upgrade ArcGIS Web Adaptor, you must uninstall the instance at the previous version, and install an instance at the new version.
 By specifying the same name as your previous Web Adaptor, you can guarantee your Web Adaptor URLs will remain identical after upgrading.

 Can I reuse a cached map I created in an earlier version of ArcGIS Server?